ImperialCollegeLondon/virtual_ecosystem/docs/source/data_recipes/ERA5_preprocessing_example.md

 ### 2. Convert temperatures

-The standard output unit of ERA5 tempertures is Kelvin which we need to convert into degree Celcius for the Virtual Rainforest.
+The standard output unit of ERA5 tempertures is Kelvin which we need to convert into degree Celsius for the Virtual Rainforest.
 This includes 2m air temperature, 2m dewpoint temperature (used to calculate relative humidity in next step), and topsoil temperature.

 ```{code-cell} ipython3